hnhdigital-os/laravel-console-self-update/README.md

 ## Implementation

-This package is implemented through a trait.
+This package is implemented through a trait and an interface (for the constants).

-Basic setup requires setting a base URL (setUrl) or providing a flysystem adapter (setFlysystem) before calling the `runSelfUpdate` method.
+The basic implementation requires setting a base URL (`setUrl`) or providing a flysystem adapter (`setFlysystem`) before calling the `runSelfUpdate` method.

-Binary version is implemented as BRANCH-TAG (eg stable-1.00) but will fallback to TAG (1.0.0).
+Binary versioning is implemented using BRANCH-TAG (eg stable-1.00) but will fallback to TAG (1.0.0) for the more common Laravel Zero version approach.

 ```php
 <?php